xy2119/xy2119/README.md

 💊 Most of my research is within Biomedicine and Healthcare, including Biomedical Image Segmentation, Biomedical Knowledge Graph Construction, and Sentimental Analysis on patients diaries.

-🦾 I worked with Machine Learning Engineers at Alipay to implement Graph Neural Networks for uses in causal analysis of market schemes and the building of a recommendar system.
+🦾 I worked with Machine Learning Engineers at Alipay to implement Graph Neural Networks for uses in causal inference analysis of market schemes and the building of a recommendar system.
 We have submitted papers to top conferences and some of them are being reviewed.

 🧬 Currently, I am working proactively on my master thesis about Geometric Deep Learning for Protein Design!!!
 Experiments about Equivariant Representation on ProteinMPNN can be found here.